Big City Family Fun

 Van Leevwen Ice Cream

-It offers vegan ice cream as well as unique flavors, like the Mac-n-Cheese.
+It offers vegan ice cream and unique flavors, like the Mac-n-Cheese.

 Places to Eat in NYC with Teens at DUMBO Brooklyn Bridge